AdrianMiozga/Franko/README.md

 Dialog in case user disabled location during activity recording
 Dialog in case of disabled network
 Dark mode

+# Nice to Have

+## People

+Recent profile searches
+Clear recent profile searches
+Ability to display profile pic on full screen
+Notification about follower new activity

+## Activities

+Search by title
+Pagination
+Hide start and end of activity
+Add photos to activities

+## Login

+Log in with Facebook, Twitter

+## UI

 Optional notification when somebody follows you